dquilter/transform-val-js/readme.md

 	transformVal.getScale(elem, dir);

 The `dir` parameter is optional.
 Specifying either a 'Y' or 'X' will return the translation along the relevant axis.
+Omitting this parameter will mean an array of values will be returned.

+Values returned are numeric, representing the